 Anyone possessing or looking to get their PADI should consider jumping aboard a liveaboard with vessels departing from Cairns only.
 The offering on each liveaboard varies wildly but they’re a perfect fit for anyone serious about their diving, with more dives completed and dive sites visited than any day trip.
 Unlike day tours, overnight divers also witness the significant difference in marine life on a night dive and wake to see the flourish of morning activity on the reef with an early morning dive.

 The biodiversity of the coral reefs from Port Douglas are praised as being among the best in North Queensland with many boats visiting sites along the edge of the continental shelf at Agincourt Reef, on the lower part of the famed Ribbon Reefs network.
-Here, the water clarity is typically clearer than its inner reef counterparts.
-Between July and September, Agincourt Reef is frequented by dwarf minke whales whom only certain tour operators have permits to dive with including Silversonic, taking guests to three sites daily.
+Between July and September, Agincourt Reef is frequented by dwarf minke whales whom only certain tour operators have permits to dive with including Silversonic, taking guests to thre sites daily.

 Port Douglas is also the closest departure point for the Great Barrier Reef and includes over a dozen tour operators.
 The Low Isles are a short 30min boat cruise from the marina where guests can explore the coral cay on foot or snorkel fringing reefs on a half day cruise.